emotiontts/emotiontts_open_db/Dataset/CSD/README.md

 t_w_i_ng k_eo_l t_w_i_ng k_eo_l l_i t_eo_l s_t_a_r
 ```

-Each phonemes are annotated based on the international phonetic alphabet (IPA) and romanized alphabets are used to annotate IPA symbols.
+Each phonemes are annotated based on the international phonetic alphabet (IPA) and romanized symbols are used to annotate IPA symbols.
 Following symbols are used for phoneme annotation.

 ### English
 |Consonant  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |